Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 Learning Angular 2 takes some time as it introduces a lot of architectural changes and new syntax.
 Writing in TypeScript feels fresh and more like writing in a real statically typed language like C# or Java, rather than a dynamic language like JS.
 The `import` syntax was a bit hard for me to get used to, especially with all the different files I had to navigate through.
-In general, the exprience of writing Angular 2 apps is great - the syntax is clean, the app is well structured and the error messages are clear and understandable.
+In general, the experience of writing Angular 2 apps is great - the syntax is clean, the app is well structured and the error messages are clear and understandable.

 **Things we did:**